OOub/hummus/README.md

 # Quick Start Guide

-Hummus recipe: Lemon Juice, chickpeas and tahini, spice things up and you're good to go!
+Lemon Juice, chickpeas and tahini, spice things up and you're good to go!

 ## Introduction

-Hummus is a header-only hybrid spiking neural network simulator coded using C++ and built first and foremost for neuromorphic computer vision and pattern recognition tasks.
+Hummus - HUmans, Meet My Unbelievable Simulator -  is a spiking neural network simulator coded using C++ and built first and foremost for neuromorphic computer vision and pattern recognition tasks.

 The simulator has the ability to run in both **clock-based** and **event-based** modes.
 In the clock-based mode, neurons are updated at a certain time interval.
 In the event-based mode, neurons are only updated in response to a spike.